Elgendi/LGI_TSVD/README.md

 5) Now that you have pyVHR installed, you can download the "Notebook_SVD_vs_TSVD" folder and move all the content of it into the "Notebooks" folder of the already downloaded pyVHR repository.
 6) Navigate in the pyVHR folder, and replace the 'methods.py' original file under 'pyVHR\BVP\methods.py' with the one provided by the current repository (still named 'methods.py'), containing the new 'cpu_LGI_TSVD' rPPG algorithm.
-7) Run the 'SVD_vs_TSVD.ipynb' notebook under the "Notebooks" folder.
+7) Run the 'SVD_vs_TSVD.ipynb' notebook under the "notebooks" folder.

 ## SVD vs TSVD

+1) pay attention to the 'method' variable in the 'SVD_vs_TSVD.ipynb' notebook.
+It defines the rPPG algorithm in use, e.g. LGI, LGI_TSVD, CHROM, ...
+Choose the algorithm you want to use to extract BPM, changing it throughout the code!